 I'm a Master's student at The University of California, Berkeley studying Information Management and Systems (MIMS) with a concentration in Data Science.
 I'm passionate about applying machine learning methods to solve problems involving large amounts of data.
-I am currently a Teaching Assistant for Berkeley's Information Organization and Retrieval course taught by David Bamman.
+I am currently a Teaching Assistant for Berkeley's Natural Language Processing course taught by David Bamman.

 Prior to grad school, I worked as a Back-End Software Engineer at Brightspot for 2 years.
 I architected the data pipelines and content solutions for clients like Mattress Firm and Janes.
 I gained robust experience modeling data, constructing APIs, and collaborating with client stakeholders.